Advertiser Disclosure

 • Travel and emergency assistance

-Some of the benefits seem more obvious than others.
-And, as with all insurance, there are always specific terms to understand, exclusions to mind, and coverage limits.
-Let’s clear some of those up.
+As with all insurance, there are specific terms to understand, exclusions to mind, and coverage limits.

 1. What Flight Insurance Does the Chase Sapphire Preferred Card Have?

-When flying, you’ll have 2 types of insurance: travel accident insurance and trip cancellation and interruption insurance.
+When flying, cardholders have 2 types of insurance: travel accident insurance and trip cancellation and interruption insurance.
 Both types are in effect for trips for which you paid at least a portion of the cost with your Chase Sapphire Preferred card.
-Let’s look at each benefit.

 Travel Accident Insurance

 Travel accident insurance applies to you and your immediate family members if one of you becomes permanently injured or dies while traveling.
 The cardholder benefit guide lists specific dollar amounts that you can be paid for specific injury types.
-The coverage is further divided into 2 categories: traveling on a common carrier and 24-hour coverage.
+The coverage is further divided into 2 categories: common carrier travel and 24-hour-a-day coverage.

-The 24-hour coverage applies around the clock and is valid on trips of up to 30 days.
-If you take a trip longer than this, coverage will end 1 minute after midnight on the 31st day, though it would come back into effect when you are in transportation to the airport for your flight home.
-If you drive yourself to the airport, coverage should resume once you are inside the airport.
+The 24-hour-a-day coverage (often just called 24-hour coverage) applies around the clock and is valid on trips of up to 30 days.
+If you take a trip longer than this, coverage ends 1 minute after midnight on the 31st day, though it resumes when you are in transportation to the airport for your flight home.
+If you drive yourself to the airport, coverage should resume once you are inside.

 LGA AA economy check in